 - Determine your budget and work out how expenses will be divided.

-- Reserve a date (see Jewish wedding dates to avoid at the bottom of the post) and send out a save the date.
+- Reserve a date (see Jewish wedding dates to avoid, above in this post) and send out a save the date.
 This could be beautifully designed card or e-card and set the tone for your event, or it could be a simple beautifully worded email.

 - Start to envision your ceremony.
 Do you want it to be long and symbolic or short and sweet?
 Do you want to include all the traditions or just a select few?